We sell saffron for a limited time with a special discount Contact Us

 • Look: authentic saffron has tall stigmas with no sign of defects.
 It has crimson red stigmas that are slightly brighter on the tips.
 If your filaments are red all the way to the top, it is likely fake.

 • Touch: the stigmas are dried to the touch and will crack but not dissolve.
 If it is oily between your fingers without any noticeable powder left, most probably it is fake.

 • Coloring: pure saffron releases a strong golden yellow color after 15 minutes when mixed with hot water.
 If your spice is yellowish immediately even in cold water, the chances are …it is fake.

 • Aroma: the dried stigmas have strong earthy and honey notes.
 In contact with hot water, the smell fills the whole space but fake spice has no aroma.

 • Taste: real saffron is bitter.
 So if your spice tastes sweet, it is probably fake.

 • Price: saffron is expensive by all means so if you are offered a low price, it is certainly fake.
 However, a high price tag doesn’t guarantee its authenticity!

 It is always recommended to buy saffron in full stigma and avoid powdered form because it is easily mixed with other chemicals that only resemble saffron.

-But in order to have certainty and peace of mind about authenticity of your saffron, you should buy from reliable sources.
-The brands that have been in the business for so long that their reputation precedes them, the companies that only care about quality product and put the customer first, the entrepreneurs that are involved in fair trade of saffron.
-Buy from reputable Persian saffron brand and reap all the health, beauty and longevity benefits of pure Iranian saffron.
+But in order to have certainty and peace of mind about the authenticity of your saffron, you should buy from reliable sources.
+The brands that have been in the business for so long that their reputation precedes them, the companies that only care about quality products and put the customer first, the entrepreneurs that are involved in the fair trade of saffron.
+Buy from a reputable Persian saffron brand and reap all the health, beauty, and longevity benefits of pure Iranian saffron.